arinmis/cse-akdeniz/spring-2022/computer-organization/week3/cash-basics/README.md

 ##### Result

--   I have obtained those numbers with laptop that has Intel Core i5-10210U CPU 1.60GHz with 8GB RAM:
+-   I have obtained those numbers with the laptop that has Intel Core i5-10210U CPU 1.60GHz with 8GB RAM:

 *   _./fast 20000_